-7.3 Increase in the Charges payable to the ACD
+7.2 Increase in the Charges payable to the ACD

-Any increase of the annual management charge by the ACD will be carried out in accordance with the Regulations.
-The ACD will give Shareholders at least 60 days' notice of any material increases in fees other than the automatic annual increases referred to in paragraph 7.1.
+Any increase in the ACD's charges will be carried out in accordance with the Regulations.
+The ACD will give Shareholders at least 60 days' notice of any material increases in fees.